greylemon/undox/README.md

 - If it evaluates to true, the action history is not updated and the state is returned.
 - If it evaluates to false, the action history is updated and the new state is returned.
 - The default comparator uses strict equality `(s1, s2) => s1 === s2`.

+### Additional Implementations

+Specified actions can be ignored.
+This comes with a higher cost at the moment even without an ignore list (todo)

+An ignoreActionsMap can be specified as the fourth parameter.

+Format:

+{
+  [action]: true
+}